ELUCIDATE Privacy Statement

 How long we keep your data

-The University of Leeds and Royal Free London NHS Foundation Trust will keep identifiable information about you for a minimum of 10 years after the study has finished.
+The University of Leeds and UCL will keep information about you for a minimum of 10 years after the study has finished.

 How we protect your data

 We protect your data against unauthorised access, unlawful use, accidental loss, corruption and destruction.

 We use technical measures such as encryption and password protection to protect your data and the systems they are held in.
 We also use operational measures to protect the data, for example, but limiting the number of people who have access to the study database in which your data is held and using unique reference numbers to identify participants rather than names wherever possible.